Dining pub.

-Originally dating from the 17th C, this former inn is in the heart of old Hayes, once an old village but now much expanded.
-Today, the George is a much modernised smart upmarket pub/restaurant.
-The menu changes with the seasons and is modern British, with some Mediterranean influences.
-But customers who just want to enjoy a pint or two without eating are also welcomed.
+Originally dating from the 17th C, this former historic inn is in the heart of old Hayes village.
+Today, the pub is a much modernised smart upmarket dining venue and restaurant, describing itself as stylish and chic.
+The menu changes with the seasons and consists of British and Mediterranean inspired dishes.
+However, customers who just want to enjoy having drinks without eating are also welcomed by the friendly staff.

 Redesigned in 2010 as a "country inn", this was previously an Ember Inn under its owners Mitchells & Butlers.